pubkey/rxdb/orga/premium-tasks.md

 ## Solved Tasks

 - Add a [local search](https://github.com/cmfcmf/docusaurus-search-local) plugin to the docusaurus docs.
 The search-bar must only appear on the documentation pages, not on the landingpage https://github.com/pubkey/rxdb/pull/5429https://github.com/pubkey/rxdb/pull/5429
+- Fix the flaky tests for the "example-supabase" CI task.
+This randomly fails, it should be fixed either by analyzing+fixing the current problem or updating to the newest supabase version. https://github.com/pubkey/rxdb/pull/5469